USA and the UK

 As alluded to above, even if you are given preclearance and your immigration applications are accepted, you still need to report to border control when you arrive in Ireland.
 Ultimately, you need to prove to the immigration official that you have a valid reason for entering the country.

 You should bring copies of your important documents to present to border control when you arrive.
-The immigration official will decide based on the information you have provided whether or not you can enter into Ireland.
+The immigration official will decide based on the information you have provided whether or not you can enter Ireland.

 Immigration Registration in Ireland